The Latest May 2021 UK Visa News and Guidance

 Fast Track Immigration Route for Prestigious Award Winners

-The Global Talent route is part of the UK’s new points-based immigration system, which will attract the best and brightest to the country depending on the skills they can bring, rather than their nationality.
+The Global Talent route is part of the UK’s new points-based immigration system.
+The purpose of this route is to attract the best and brightest to the country depending on the skills they can bring, rather than their nationality.

-The Global Talent route is for people aged 18 or over in the field of science, engineering, humanities, medicine, digital technology or arts and culture who can show they have exceptional talent or exceptional promise.
+The Global Talent route is for people aged 18 or over.
+These people will need to show exceptional talent or exceptional promise in the field of science, engineering, humanities, medicine, digital technology or arts and culture.

 You can get more information and plenty of free resources about this route HERE.